dogsheep/swarm-to-sqlite/README.md

     $ export FOURSQUARE_TOKEN=XXX
     $ swarm-to-sqlite checkins.db

+To retrieve just checkins within the past X hours, days or weeks, use the `--since=` option.
+For example, to pull only checkins that happened within the last 10 days use:

+    $ swarm-to-sqlite checkins.db --token=XXX --since=10d

+Use `2w` for two weeks, `10h` for ten hours, `3d` for three days.

 In addition to saving the checkins to a database, you can also write them to a JSON file using the `--save` option:

     $ swarm-to-sqlite checkins.db --save=checkins.json